 Spring Flower Shows in the U.S.

-Philadelphia boasts the largest and probably oldest flower show in the country, hosted by te Philadelphia Horticulture Society.
-I’d been wanting to attend for years and I think I’ll finally get my chance this year.
+Philadelphia boasts the largest and oldest flower show in the country, hosted by te Philadelphia Horticulture Society.
+I’d been wanting to attend for years and finally got my chance in 2021.

-The show celebrates floral displays and landscape design.
-The outdoor show will have venues for food, live music and interactive fun, too.
+The show celebrates floral displays, botanical art and landscape design.
+The outdoor show has venues for food, live music and interactive fun, too.
 Avid gardeners will love talking to the speciality vendors and browsing their wares.

 Botanic Gardens don’t need festivals to look their best in the spring.
 Cherry blossoms give way to daffodils and tulips, which step aside just in time for the roses.
 But many have celebrations to show off their best buds anyway.
 Check out what’s happening at a Botanic Garden near you.